Acceptable Use Policy

 User Conduct and Sanctions

-Individuals who violate the above conditions of service may be subject to losing all College computer network privileges.
-Abuse of the College’s electronic information system or violation of any local, state, or federal telecommunication law or regulation or College policy may cause suspension of user privileges and may subject the individual to criminal, civil, and institutional penalties, up to and including suspension from the College and/or termination of employment.
+Abuse of the College’s electronic information system or violation of any local, state, or federal telecommunication law or regulation, or College policy, is not allowed and may subject the individual to criminal, civil, and institutional penalties and liabilities.

 I have read the above and agree to the terms and conditions of the Electronic Information System Use Policy.
 I will also provide current virus protection and necessary updates for my PC.